NoriSte/reactjsday-2019-testing-course/book/the-realworld-project.md

 - we shared some constants between the source code and the tests code
 - we delayed every backend operation to simulate E2E testing bottlenecks
 - we added the option to wipe out the entire DB
-- we made the execrices network-independent by storing all the assets locally
+- we made the exercises network-independent by storing all the assets locally

 The RealWorld projects are stored into the `realworld` directory.
 To run them you need to have installed